“I’m Fine”: Signs of Downplaying Mental Health

 Downplaying mental health means minimizing, hiding or ignoring emotional distress, often by pretending everything is okay when it’s not.

-You might smile through meetings, keep up with responsibilities and tell everyone you’re “fine” — even while internally struggling.
-This pattern is typical in people experiencing high-functioning mental illness, where symptoms are present but masked by productivity, humor or calm appearances.
+You might smile through meetings, keep up with your responsibilities and tell everyone you’re “fine,” even while you’re struggling inside.
+This pattern is common in people experiencing high-functioning mental illness, where symptoms are present but masked by productivity, humor or a calm appearance.

 The danger is that minimizing what you’re going through can delay getting help.
-It can also lead to burnout, breakdowns or worsening symptoms that feel like they came out of nowhere.
-But the truth is that they’ve often been there all along.
+It can also lead to burnout, breakdowns or worsening symptoms that feel like they came out of nowhere, even though they’ve often been there all along.

 This article explores the subtle ways people downplay their mental health, why it happens and how to recognize when it’s time to take yourself seriously.